 * 1 Calorie equals 1 kcal which equals 1,000 calories.

 This protein calculator estimates your total daily energy expenditure (TDEE) and then calculates a percentage of it, depending on the selected protein percent of your total calorie intake.

 To calculate your calorie needs, you have to enter age, gender, height, weight and activity level (includes exercise and other physical activity), which are all needed for the estimation.
 Finally, enter the percentage of total calories that you want to consume in proteins - you can check a list of proteins in common diets below.
-The protein calculator will display the amount (in ounces or grams) and caloric equivalence of the proteins you need to eat per day.
+The tool will display the amount (in ounces or grams) and caloric equivalent of the proteins you need to eat per day.

 What are proteins?

 Proteins are one three main sources of daily energy supply (macronutrients): carbohydrates, proteins and fats.
 All of them are essential in maintaining a healthy life and good exercise condition, but different diets and different goals will call for a different percentage of proteins.
 Our protein calculator is here to help you estimate how much protein-rich food you need to eat to fulfill your diet plan.

 A typical adult human body usually contains 10-12 kg (22 - 26.5 lb) of proteins, which has an energy equivalent of about 18-19,000 kCal.
 Most of it is located within skeletal muscle mass.
 Protein forms from amino acid building-block linkages with peptide bonds joining amino acids in chains, forming many diverse forms and chemical combinations: dipeptides, tripeptides, various polypeptides...
 Due to this variety, even one cell can contain thousands of different proteins, while a typical adult body contains approximately 50,000 different protein-containing molecules with differing biochemical functions.